danniwide1234/FlaskSiteBuiler_old/README.md

 This will discover and run all the tests in the `tests/` directory.

+## Author

+This project was created by Daniel Egbuluese.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to update the tests and documentation as needed.

+## Licence

+This project is licensed under the MIT License - see the LICENSE file for details.

-## Author
+## Contact

-Name : Daniel Egbuluese
+f you have any questions, feel free to contact me at danniwide.1981@gmail.com or fidelismicheal12@gmail.com.

 ---

-This `README.md` provides detailed information about the project setup, structure, and usage, ensuring that your team members and any new contributors have a comprehensive guide to work with.
+This `README.md` provides detailed information about the project setup, structure, and usage, ensuring that any new contributors have a comprehensive guide to work with.